hajnalmt/little-laravel-blog/README.md

 ## Initial setup

-This project was created with Laravel, with and was created in a WSL2 environment through Windows with sail.
+This project was created with Laravel, in a WSL2 environment through Windows with sail.
-For more ingotmation please visit the official [Getting started guide](https://laravel.com/docs/9.x/installation#getting-started-on-windows) on the laravel home page.
+For more information please visit the official [Getting started guide](https://laravel.com/docs/9.x/installation#getting-started-on-windows) on the laravel home page.

 To learn sail, there is an official [documentation](https://laravel.com/docs/9.x/sail#introduction) for it too.